Transcription What is Transcription

 What is the main enzyme of transcription?

-The main enzyme responsible for transcription is called RNA polymerase.
-RNA polymerase is a vital enzyme that catalyzes the synthesis of RNA from a DNA template during the process of transcription.
-It helps in the transfer of genetic information from the DNA molecule to RNA molecules, which are subsequently used for protein synthesis.
 There are different types of RNA polymerases in eukaryotes, with RNA polymerase II being primarily responsible for transcribing protein-coding genes.
 In prokaryotes, such as bacteria, a single RNA polymerase is responsible for transcribing all types of RNA.

 To identify an mRNA transcript from a DNA template strand, look for the complementary base pairs: